pulp-platform/Deeploy/.github/PULL_REQUEST_TEMPLATE.md

 2. [ ] Your PR reviewed and approved.
 3. [ ] All checks are passing.
 4. [ ] The `CHANGELOG.md` file has been updated.
+5. [ ] If the docker was modified, change back its link after review.